 Remember our conversation about the body’s alarm system?

-At Modern Movement Clinic, we commonly suggest simple movements that are pain-free or very minimal in pain that help let the nervous system know that we don’t have to have a “helicopter parent” overseeing everything.
+At the Modern Movement Clinic, we commonly suggest simple movements that are pain-free or very minimal in pain that help let the nervous system know that we don’t have to have a “helicopter parent” overseeing everything.
 Commonly loading the area in a way that’s mildly comfortable to the area is the best approach as this provides a stress-adaptation response and can calm things down quickly.

 What About Massage Or Cool Gadgets? – I’m Hip, Too!